 Develop a written plan for situations that can affect the usability and security of patient information, such as a fire, equipment theft, equipment malfunction or a power outage.
 The plan should include procedures for accessing patient information in an emergency and procedures for accessing the physical location of the computers to restore accessibility to patient information.
 Refer to the DHHS document Security Standards: Administrative Safeguards for more information on what a contingency plan should include.

 Describe office procedures following a breach of unsecured patient information or unauthorized attempt to access patient information.
 Specify who (privacy officer, security officer or practice owner) takes the lead to notify law enforcement, communicate with the media, draft patient communications, and more.
-Also, refer to maintenance of a security incidents log.
+Also, refer to the maintenance of a security incidents log.
 Note that California laws are applicable.
 Review Data Breach Notification Requirements.

 State the policy to lessen the harm of any improper use or disclosure of patient information.